MPL Medial Patella Luxation

 Abnormal conformation of the hip joint is common in bulldogs, such as hip dysplasia, hip subluxation, and hip total luxation.

-BULLDOG MALFORMATION
+4. BULLDOG MPL DUE TO MALFORMATION

 • Malformation of your bulldog’s femur, with abnormal angulation.